gurumitts/pylutron-caseta/README.md

 If pylutron_caseta is installed with the cli extra (`pip install pylutron_caseta[cli]`), the `lap-pair` tool can be used to generate the certificate files.
 Simply running `lap-pair <BRIDGE HOST>` (note the LEAP port number should not be included) will begin the pairing process.
 The certificate files will be saved in `$XDG_CONFIG_HOME/pylutron_caseta` (normally `~/.config/pylutron_caseta`) in the files `[BRIDGE HOST]-bridge.crt`, `[BRIDGE HOST].crt`,  `[BRIDGE HOST].key`.
 Check `lap-pair --help` if you want to use different files.

+### A note on RadioRA and Homeworks

+This API primarily supports Lutron Caséta, but does mostly work with other Lutron products implementing the LEAP protocol, such as, RadioRA 3, and Homeworks QSX.
+Documentation here generally refers to Caséta and bridges, but most of it can be freely interpreted as relevant with "bridge" swapped out for "processor".
+A few key differences:

+* Homeworks QSX processors, at least, may not show up in `leap-scan`.
+* The pairing button is a small tan button on the front of QSX processors.
+* Different systems implement somewhat different features from each other but the library attempts to provide support for each flavour.

 #### The pairing module

 If pylutron_caseta is being integrated into a larger application, the pairing functionality can be reused to allow pairing from within that application.